Sherif-Nabil/Note-App/README.md

-# Note Taking Web Application
+# Note-Taking Web Application
 This is a simple note-taking web application that uses only vanilla JavaScript and the browser's local storage API.
 The app allows users to create, edit, and organize their notes.
 Notes can be added to favorites, searched, and filtered using their color or by favorite tag.
-The app is responsive for all screen widths and works on all major browsers.
+The app is responsive for all screen sizes and works on all major browsers.

 # Features
 - Create, edit, and delete notes
 - Tag notes as favorites for easy search
 - Works on all major browsers
-- Responsive for all screen
+- Responsive on all screens
 - Dark and Light theme
 - Capability to search and filter notes